nv-research-israel/nv-research-israel.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

-Welcome to the homepage of the NVIDIA research Tel-Aviv Artificial Intelligence Lab led by Professor [Gal Chechik](https://chechiklab.biu.ac.il/~gal/).
-Our research group was founded in 2018, and is primarily based in Tel-Aviv.
+Welcome to the homepage of the NVIDIA Research Israel AI Lab.

-The research interests of our lab lie at the intersection of computer vision, machine learning and ...

-We invite applications for the following positions:

-* full time research scientist
-* research scientist intern

-See [this link](https://nvidia.wd5.myworkdayjobs.com/NVIDIAExternalCareerSite) for open positions, or contact our [members](#people) for more details.
+Our research spans algorithms, theory and applications of deep learning, with a focus on computer vision and reinforcement learning.
+We are particularly interested in perception, reasoning, planning, and their intersection.
+The lab is led by Professor [Gal Chechik](https://chechiklab.biu.ac.il/~gal/).
+See recent [projects](#projects) and current team [members](#people).